Eileen Blair: Return to England and Second World War

-Death
+Death and posthumous recognition

 Blair had been living with uterine bleeding for many years.
 In December 1940, she wrote that she had been confined to the bed for four weeks but the doctors failed to identify the exact cause of her illness.
 Sylvia Topp suggests that she may have been suffering from endometriosis.
-In early 1945, Orwell was on an assignment as a war correspondent for The Observer in Europe.
-In early March, she experienced pain and extensive vaginal bleeding and her friends had to get help.
-She sent a telegram to Orwell asking for a cheaper operation in Newcastle upon Tyne, writing "I really don’t think I’m worth the money".
-On 28 March 28 1945, she entered the Fernwood House nursing home in Newcastle alone.
-She was booked for a hysterectomy with Dr Harvey Evers, against the advice of London doctors, who, because she was anaemic, would operate only after a month of blood transfusions.
-Blair worried about the cost of staying in a hospital for so long.
+In early March 1945, she experienced pain and extensive vaginal bleeding and her friends had to get help.

+On 28 March 1945, she entered the Fernwood House nursing home in Newcastle upon Tyne alone.
+She was due to undergo an emergency hysterectomy to remove some rapidly growing tumours from her uterus.
+Orwell was, by late March, with the Allied forces on a march to Cologne and consequently missed the letters sent by his wife.
+In her letters, she wrote about the cost of the operation, commenting "I really don't think I'm worth the money".
+She told Orwell that she wanted him to focus on writing novels rather than concentrate on journalism and move to the country as she considered life in London a "nightmare".
+The hysterectomy was booked with Dr Harvey Evers, against the advice of London doctors, who, because she was anaemic, would operate only after a month of blood transfusions.
 She wrote one final letter to Orwell just before the operation, describing her room and the morphia injection, and it was left on her bedside table.

 Blair died on 29 March 1945 in Newcastle upon Tyne under anaesthetic at the age of 39.
 The inquest noted: "Cardiac failure whilst under anaesthetic of ether and chloroform skilfully and properly administered for operation for removal of uterus."
 Orwell expressed the loss of his wife as "a terribly cruel and stupid thing to happen".
 In the following two years after Blair's death, he proposed marriage to several women, which he attributed to the feeling of being "desperately alone sometimes".
-Blair is buried in Saint Andrew's Cemetary, Jesmond, Newcastle upon Tyne.
+Blair is buried in Saint Andrew's Cemetery, Jesmond, Newcastle upon Tyne.

+In March 2022, a blue plaque displaying her birth name was unveiled at Westgate House, Beach Road, her former childhood home, in honour of Blair and her influence on Orwell's work.
+A blue plaque was also installed at her former school, Sunderland Church High School, in February 2023.